davidcraft/SimKern/SIM0_README.md

 Example (MATLAB): my_param = 0.757 -> $my_param = normrnd(0.757,0.12)$

 # RUNNING SIM0
-Once the framework is downloaded into an appropriate depository, the user can initiate SIMO by the following prompt:
+Once the framework is downloaded into an appropriate depository, the user can initiate SIM0 by the following prompt:

 python "__main__.py"

 A menu will appear in the command window.
-To immeadiately run the SIMO enviornment, enter the following three arguments into the command line:
+To immeadiately run the SIM0 enviornment, enter the following three arguments into the command line:

 my_simulation.m.t,K,my_path